byandell-envsys/landmapy/strategy.md

 ## Import Functions from GitHub

-This adds more machinery, but it enables me to import a variety of functions that I maintain on GitHub in a single location, the package [landmapy](https://github.com/byandell-envsys/landmapy).
+Building a package adds more machinery, but it enables me to import a variety of functions that I maintain on GitHub in a single location, the package [landmapy](https://github.com/byandell-envsys/landmapy).
-I maintain this package on GitHub as a repo, just as I do with other projects.
+This package is a repo, just like repos for other projects.

 From GitHub, I (and anyone else) can install the package with [pip](https://pypi.org/project/pip/):